Back to Archive

 Why It's Crazy

-Their entire marketing strategy was filming their product destroying itself — and random objects — in extremely low-budget videos.
-The absurdity was the product demo.
+Their entire marketing strategy was filming their own product destroying random objects — an iPhone, a rotisserie chicken, a garden rake, an iPad, a set of golf balls — in extremely low-budget videos with zero production value.
+The product being destroyed was the product being sold.
+The absurdity was both the ad and the product demo.

 03